pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 user access control, and so forth.

 In practical terms, this means logging into the server using SSH and executing commands on the host machine.
-As mentioned earlier, we would have at least a few—later nearing a dozen—servers.
+As mentioned earlier, we would have at least a few servers—later nearing a dozen.
 Keeping track of which changes were or were not made on which machine was going to require automation.

 ```goat